maciejzj/personal-website/posts/vim-lsp-and-autocompletion.md

 1. Make sure you have a plugin manager for Vim.
 If you don't have one [Vim Plug](https://github.com/junegunn/vim-plug) is the best option.

-2. Install requires plugins.
+2. Install required plugins.
 For Vim Plug you should put:
    ```vim
    Plug 'prabirshrestha/async.vim'
    Plug 'prabirshrestha/asyncomplete.vim'